 Learning to Ski in Les Gets

-Les Gets remains the perfect base for first time skiers.
+Les Gets remains the perfect base for first-time skiers.
 The beginner areas are wide, open and have great facilities including “magic carpet” lifts for the real novices and gentle tow lifts for those beginning to find their feet.

 We work with the 360 International ski school in Les Gets.
-Their friendly team have worked with us for well over ten years and have good spoken English and an genuine enthusiasm for helping both children and adults get the most from the mountains.
+Their friendly team have worked with us for well over ten years and have good spoken English and a genuine enthusiasm for helping both children and adults get the most from the mountains.
 360 lessons for children are included in our morning childcare packages.

 Food and Drink in Les Gets

 This area of the Alps is something of a foodie haven.
 There is a definite focus on cheese, potato and ham based products (!) but there is plenty of variety including seafood specialities and piste side barbeques.
-Our chalet team will always be happy to give you tips on where the best lunch stops are on the mountain … remember to leave room for your three course dinner though.
+Our chalet team will always be happy to give you tips on where the best lunch stops are on the mountain … remember to leave room for your three-course dinner though.

 In terms of nightlife Les Gets isn’t really a dedicated party resort.
 The family focus means that the most common form of apres ski is curling up in front of the chalet fire with a cuppa or glass of fizz.
 That said there are plenty of friendly bars and, for those determined to dance the night away, the Igloo Chalet Club.
-Originally opened in 1938 “L’Igloo” is one of the oldest night clubs in France; the playlist has evolved a bit, the decor less so!
+Originally opened in 1938 “L’Igloo” is one of the oldest nightclubs in France; the playlist has evolved a bit, the decor less so!